fernandorubiogarcia/League-of-Legends-Dataset/README.md

 This is a data set of some games from League of Legends.
 The games were collected from EUW region, patch 10.8.

-I used Riot Api Developer Web to do so.
+I used Riot Developer portalto do so.

 I plan to do analysis on this data, to get an idea of how to maximize the chances of winning by picking a certain champion or team composition.